LaiAnTan/42KL-Avaj-Launcher/README.md

 - packages are usually the domain name of a company; xyz.com's package name is com.xyz.AAA.BBB etc.
 - abstract class is usually placed in the same package as the implementation
 - factory class is usually placed in the same package as the objects they create

+#### Exceptions

+- Methods need to specify the exceptions they are throwing

+#### More Stuff

+- instanceof keyword to check if variable is instance of a class
+- List is fixed size, ArrayList is dynamic size